The Zero Waste Coffee Project

 Mark was spontaneously open for an interview.
-There are already several articles written about Good Vodka**.
-To avoid redundancy I have asked only questions that I couldn't find answers for in those other articles.
+There are already several articles written about Good Vodka**, and to avoid redundancy I have asked only questions that I couldn't find answers for in those other articles.
 Here's the interview:

 Mark, let´s go right away in medias res.
 Why Colombia?